Last Updated on November 24, 2022 by ashley.davis

 Though there are federal regulations to regulate and monitor nursing homes, for assisted living facilities, there are no federal regulations in place.
 That means the federal government will set no rules or standards for assisted living.
 Instead, assisted living facilities only follow the rules set by the state government, and rules may vary depending on each state.

 Assisted living regulations are important and something you should be aware of when looking into centers for your parents.
 So, now that you know that the Federal Government will not enforce any regulations for assisted living, what should you do in that scenario?
-In this blog, we will address some common questions about assisted living regulations, including how to check licenses and inspection reports of senior living facilities in your state.
+In this blog, we will address some of these key questions that you may have regarding the licensing and inspection reports for assisted living facilities in your state.

-Assisted living communities provide senior housing, supportive services, personalized assistance with activities of daily living (ADLs), and various levels of health care.
+Assisted living is a type of senior care that combines housing, support services, assistance with activities of daily living (ADLs), and various levels of health care for older adults.

-Residential care homes (also known as “personal care homes or board and care homes”) are regulated by most states.
-These communities typically have a home-like setting and fewer residents than assisted living communities.
+Residential care homes (also known as “personal care homes” or “board and care homes”) are regulated by most states.
+These communities typically have a home-like setting and fewer residents than assisted living facilities.

-The Centers for Medicare & Medicaid Services (CMS) is a federal agency that regulates and provides ratings for nursing homes and skilled care facilities.
+The CMS or Centers for Medicare & Medicaid Services is a federal agency that rates nursing homes and skilled care facilities.
 However, they do not provide ratings for assisted living communities.

 What are the Requirements for an Assisted Living Facility?